HOW RADIATION CANCER THERAPY IS USED

-Depending upon your situation, your doctor may recommend using radiation cancer therapy in several different ways.
-When the end goal is to cure the cancer, radiation therapy may be used to:
+When the end goal is to cure cancer, radiation therapy may be used to:

-- Reduce the probability that cancer will come back once you’ve undergone surgery or chemotherapy by killing small amounts of cancer than might remain.
+• Reduce the probability that cancer will come back once you’ve undergone surgery or chemotherapy by killing small amounts of cancer that might remain.

 During your first visit with us, your physician will speak with you about your treatment so you have a good understanding of your treatment goals and what to expect while spending time with us.